 Websites with a high level of popularity, trust, and authority pass on far more value than websites with a low level of authority.
-Spammy links from sketchy websites or private blog networks are also worthless.
-They may even affect your search rankings by putting you in a negative link neighborhood.
+Moreover, spammy links from sketchy websites or private blog networks are also worthless.
+In fact, they may even affect your search rankings by putting you in a negative link neighborhood.

 Link value is also influenced by relevance.
 A backlink, for example, is worth more if the phrase, paragraph, subheading, page, and website all connect to the same page.

 Unfortunately, many reputation management organizations continue to use outdated link-building techniques that are of little long-term use.
 With secret blog networks and useless auto-generated material, they blatantly break Google’s standards.
 In reality, these strategies put firms at danger since they will eventually be found and devalued.